 Qualify Barrier Numbers and Placement for Lateral Containment in every well.

 By preparing a GEM for each historic well, you will be able to understand whether permeable rocks were allowed to communicate beneath barriers in the original P&A design, and what impact this might have on the migration both of the storage plume and any potential leaks.
 By preparing a GEM for every well, you will understand the potential for unplanned migration of CO2 as a consequence of hydrocarbon P&A.

-Assure Annular Containment with a probabilistic model of barrier integrity in every well.
+Assure Annular Containment with an understanding of barrier integrity in every well.

-Our Risked Annular Cement Evaluation (RACE) service can be used to probabilistically assess the cement and bond quality around any in-casing barrier whatever its age or construction.
-By assessing not only cementing information but geological contributions to bond such as shale or salt squeeze, RACE will allow you to qualify the construction of every single barrier in your Carbon Storage project with a simple, easy to understand percentage Chance of Success (CoS).
+Our Annular Integrity Evaluation and Bond Log Verification services can be used to assess the cement and bond quality around any in-casing barrier whatever its age or construction.
+By assessing not only cementing information but geological contributions to bond such as shale or salt squeeze, our services will allow you to qualify the construction of every single barrier in your Carbon Storage project.

 Get the big picture to mitigate risk.

-No matter how many wells you have in your Carbon Storage project, our detailed, risk-based and probabilistic assessments of their geological and barrier construction integrity can be aggregated to describe probabilistic risk and its spatial distribution.
+No matter how many wells you have in your Carbon Storage project, our detailed, risk-based and objective assessments of their geological and barrier construction integrity can be aggregated to describe leakage risk and its spatial distribution.

 When Carbon Storage projects contain multiple former hydrocarbon fields, differences in well construction, reservoir horizons and geometry, rock strength and the P&A philosophy of former operators will give rise to meaningful differences in risked Loss of Containment and Leakage Tolerance.
 By efficiently and rigorously interrogating well data with the GEM, these risks can be recognized, mitigated and managed from the planning stage.